Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 `[44] Team Size` — The number of people in the team.

+/// attention | Costs of hiring
+Depending on the availability of a team, your plans, agreements with investors, and other nuances, it may be a good idea to include the costs of hiring employees in the model.
+It can be quite expensive.

+In my case, there is some uncertainty about how the team will be assembled (there are outsourcing options, for example), and there is an option when I assemble people on my own.
+///

 `[45] Average Gross Salary $` — The average salary of a team member.

 /// note | Should we specify salaries per position?